elmahio/documentation/docs/where-is-my-api-key.md

 ![API keys on organization settings](images/api-key-on-organization-settings.png)

-This view also lets you generate new API keys and revoke an existing key, if you believe that the key is compromised.
+This view also lets you generate new API keys and revoke an existing key if you believe that the key is compromised.